Patrick Salvado Idringi: 2011 - 2020

 In January 2018, he hosted Lord of the Ribs show in London at the Wembley Arena.
 In April through his company, Sheer Solutions Salvado partnered with Next Media, to launch a competition for upcoming comedians called The Comic.
-In June, Salvado hosted the Tokosa Food Festival In mid September, he was part of the Ug Pineapple Tour in Gulu before performing at Lord of the Ribs, Nigeria at the end of the month.
+In June, Salvado hosted the Tokosa Food Festival In mid-September, he was part of the Ug Pineapple Tour in Gulu before performing at Lord of the Ribs, Nigeria at the end of the month.
 In October, he organised the fourth Africa Laughs show.
-Local acts included Daniel Omara, Prince Emma, Ronnie McVex, Akite Agnes, and Omukebeete while the international acts had Prof Hamo, Kevin J, Basketmouth, Alfred Kainga, Eddie, Mc Jessy and Arthur Nkusi In November,he was part of the Global Comedy Fest, in Dubai.
+Local acts included Daniel Omara, Prince Emma, Ronnie McVex, Akite Agnes, and Omukebeete while the international acts had Prof Hamo, Kevin J, Basket mouth, Alfred Kainga, Eddie, Mc Jessy and Arthur Nkusi In November, he was part of the Global Comedy Fest, in Dubai.

-In April 2019, Salvado performed at Sekafest in Kigali,.
+In April 2019, Salvado performed at Sekafest in Kigali.
 In July he launched a weekly show called Just Comedy.
 The inaugural show was headlined by Eric Omondi In September, he hosted the 5th Edition of the Tokosa Food Festival.